 These images are thanks to Mapquest and Google, using the following address:

 9800 Jefferson Blvd, Culver City, CA 90232

 In 2013 Burn Club became an official part of the Culver City Parks and Recreation department.
 We offer a wide array of classes each quarter.
-You can view and sign up for our classes on the Parks and Rec Website by searching the Keyword: "fire".
+You can view and sign up for our classes on the Parks and Rec Website.